Windows 95, 98, XP, 7, 10 and 11 All Startup Sounds

 2. Run “StartupSoundChanger.exe” as an administrator by right-clicking on the file and selecting “Run as administrator.”Startup Sound Changer

-3. Click on “Replace” and browse to the location of your desired startup sound (in .wav format).
-Select the sound file and click “Open” to replace the default startup sound.How to change the default startup sound in Windows 11 and 10
+3. Click on “Replace” and find the startup sound you like (it should be a .wav file).
+Select the file and click “Open” to change the default startup sound.How to change the default startup sound in Windows 11 and 10

-4. Optionally, click “Play” to preview the new startup sound or “Restore” to revert to the default sound.
+4. You can click “Play” to hear the new sound or “Restore” to go back to the original sound.

 Recommended guide: How to Open Windows 11 Sound Equalizer Settings